purushotham2628/salon-appointment-system/README.md

 ## 🤝 Contributing

 This is a personal project, but contributions are welcome.
-Feel free to submit issues or pull requests for improvements!
+Feel free to submit issues or pull requests for improvements !

 ---